dps923/winter2020/notes/week12.md

 1. Or, by using the Align tool.
 1. Typically, configuring constraints is a multi-step task.
 1. One of the final tasks done is to Resolve Auto Layout Issues.
-1. The code examples offer several learning opportunities, so make sure they are carefully studied and executed.
+1. Code examples are probably not as useful as a learning source, when compared to your own hands-on practice.

 <br>